adhdproject/adhdproject.github.io/Tools/HoneyBadger.md

 Honey Badger keeps track of each connection and displays one at a time on the map.
 To choose a different connection than the one shown, click on the drop-down menu and select another entry.

+NOTE: Obviously there's not going to be anything there if you haven't logged any connection attemps yet.
+Try using the techniques in Example 1 or Example 4 to get some data logged.
+Then check back here.

 Example 4: Using Java to Find Nearby Wireless APs
 -------------------------------------------------